bytecodealliance/rfcs/accepted/wasmtime-compile-time-builtins.md

 actually implement the mini-language and translate it into CLIF or Winch API calls.

-The risk of enabling standards circumvention is very low: we define this mini-language and we can, again, simply avoid making it powerful enough to target for whole applications.

 > Note: I have a working, proof-of-concept prototype of this approach in [my
 > `compile-time-builtins-mini-language`
 > branch](https://github.com/bytecodealliance/wasmtime/compare/main...fitzgen:wasmtime:compile-time-builtins-mini-language).
 For